COSC3020/isomorphism-nodes-boboestes14/README.md

 the same amount of nodes, we need to first talk about what it means to be bijective.
 Bijection means that something is one to one, and onto.
 Onto means that if you have two graphs $A$ and $B$, then every node in $A$ can be mapped to $B$.
-One-to-one is similar but in reverse, so every node in $B$ has been mapped to by a node in $A$.
-Since this is the case if the nodes in two graphs are not the same, then it either cannot be one-to-one or onto.
-This means that if two graphs $A$ and $B$ do not have the same number of nodes, they cannot be isomorphic.
+One-to-one is similar but in reverse, so every node in $B$ has to be mapped to a node in $A$.
+Because of these definitions, we need to have a node that can map to another node for all nodes in the graphs.
+Since this is the case and we know one of the graphs will have at least one more node than the other, we then know that we can't map all the nodes in one graph to the other without a node that wasn't able to be mapped to its own node.
+Therefore two graphs cant be isomorphic if they do not share the same amount of nodes.

+Don't understand "Since this is the case if the nodes in two graphs are not the same" -- the definition of isomorphism doesn't require the nodes to be the same.